podguzovvasily/backup/readme.md

-Script that creates mirrored backup from remote source, using Microsoft ROBOCOPY software.
+Script that creates cumulative backup from remote source, using Microsoft ROBOCOPY software.
 =============================

 INSTALLATION